How Will My Take Home Pay UK Be Affected by IR35?

 What is IR35?

-To avail these tax advantages, some contractors disguised themselves as self-employed while they’re just employees.
+To avail of these tax advantages, some contractors disguise themselves as self-employed while they’re just employees.
 To tackle this issue, HMRC has formed IR35.

 To be considered outside from the IR35 as a limited company contractor, the below conditions should be met: